 The Famous Korean Skin Routine

-The 10-step routine is often described as the heart of Korean skincare.
-While not everyone follows all 10 steps daily, the approach reflects the layering philosophy.
+The multi-step approach is often described as the heart of Korean skincare.
+While not everyone follows all steps daily, the method reflects the cultural layering philosophy.

-- Oil-based cleanser – Removes makeup and sunscreen.
+- Oil-based cleanser – Helps cleanse the skin.

-- Toner – Balances skin pH and prepares it for hydration.
+- Toner – Prepares skin for next steps.

-- Eye cream – Targeted hydration and care for the delicate under-eye area.
+- Eye cream – Special attention for the eye area.

 Traditional Korean Tips You Can Try